tristanvu91/1082project/README.md

-# name:(undecided)
+# name:Block, Shoot, Reload

 # Description

-this projest is a game that is similar to a rock-paper-scissor game but instead will have a shoot-defend-reload systeme and some set of rules to be followed.
+This program is a school project and will be a game.
+The game is similar to a rock-paper-scissor game but instead will have a shoot-defend-reload systeme and some set of rules to be followed.
 The rules will be as followed:

 -You can have a max of 3 ammo.